stdarg/Node20Min/06_Cluster/README.md

 Just because JavaScript is single-threaded doesn't mean Node.js can't scale up to take advantage of your computer's multiple CPUs.

-Cluster is a simplified abstraction of Unix's fork/exec.
-A master process typically creates the workers, and the listening socket, managed by the master, sends the received data to the workers.
+Cluster is an elegant abstraction of the Unix fork/exec.
+A master process creates the workers, and the listening socket, managed by the master, sends the received responses to the workers.

 ## Hello World Using Cluster